These are the Best PlayStation 5 Games to play: Spiderman, God of War, and more!

 God of War is the latest adventure of mature, somber Kratos, formerly the Greek god of war, as he and his son Atreus embark on a long journey to put their wife and mother to rest, which somehow leads to an epic quest that would put the ancient poems to shame.
 As with all games, it not only looks better on the PS5, but it also plays more smoothly.
 If you haven’t already played it, it’s part of the PS Plus Collection, a group of PS4 classics offered to PS5 users also subscribed to PlayStation Plus.

-Released just a few months before the launch of the PS5, Ghost of Tsushima is a grand tale of Jin Sakai, a noble samurai who must become a nascent ninja in order to save his home island of Tsushima from invading Mongols.
+Ghost of Tsushima is a grand tale of Jin Sakai, a noble samurai who must become a nascent ninja in order to save his home island of Tsushima from invading Mongols.
 It’s a fun game if you’re a fan of third-person action-adventure or Japanese history for that matter.
-It’s also a stunning game, and the open world looks beautiful on the PS5 with a sufficiently powerful TV.
+The game was originally released on PS4 shortly before the next-gen launch, but it only recently received its upgrade for the PS5.
+Called the Director’s Cut, this version of the game has improved graphics and a new expansion set on nearby Iki Island.

 The Last of Us Part II